mdh959/CMB_Project_Thesis/README.md

 ## AI use declaration

 The AI assistant Claude was used during the development of this codebase to assist with code editing, debugging, and documentation.
-All research design, scientific methodology, algorithm implementation, and analysis are the author's own work.
-No AI tool was used to generate scientific results or conclusions.